-When several people are working on a branch, you may create personal branches that can be merged before merging the main branch to develop.
-For example:
+When several people are working on a branch, you may create personal branches that can be merged before merging the main branch to

 It's important for commits to follow a standard to allow efficient navigation of change history in the case of regressions and to make reviewers' lives easier.

 As a general guideline, each commit should be a single logical change.
 Don't make several logical changes in one commit.
 For example, if a commit fixes a bug and optimizes the performance of a feature, split it.
 Here are some useful tips: